Joanne Burns: Biography

 Joanne Burns grew up and lives in Sydney.
 She studied at the University of Sydney and has taught English and creative writing at secondary and tertiary levels in Australia and England.
 Her work hovers between poetry and prose, and often incorporates 'found writing' from newspapers and other everyday sources.
 In the 1980s she participated in the experimental writing group Sydney Women Writers' Workshop.

-She has published ten collections of poetry, with Footnotes of a hammock sharing the 2005 Judith Wright Award for a collection of poetry.
+She has won or been shortlisted for poetry awards.
+Further, her work has appeared in several anthologies, including The Penguin Book of Australian Women Poets (1986), The Penguin Book of Modern Australian Poetry (1991), and The Oxford Book of Australian Women’s Verse (1995).

+Her poems are studied in high schools and have been produced for radio and theatre.